 Trusts may hold active businesses and (through an entity) participate in the running of that business.
 Depending on the nature of the business, there may be licensing requirements in order to conduct the business or relevant activities.

 Generally, a person who does not have a domicile of origin in Hong Kong can acquire a domicile in Hong Kong if he is lawfully present in Hong Kong and he intends to make a home in Hong Kong for an indefinite period.

 There are six categories of persons who are eligible to enjoy the right of abode in Hong Kong and to apply for permanent resident status.
 They include:

-A person is eligible to apply for a Hong Kong passport if he or she is:
+A person is eligible to apply for a Hong Kong passport if they are:

-A person is regarded as of Chinese nationality if he or she is a Hong Kong resident:
+A person is regarded as of Chinese nationality if they are a Hong Kong resident:

 There are no expeditious means for an individual to obtain citizenship in Hong Kong.
 All applicants will need to fulfil the criteria of citizenship specified above.

 Parents and relatives can set up a special needs trust at an affordable fee by appointing the Director of Social Welfare Incorporated as the trustee to manage their assets in the form of a trust for their children or family members who have special needs or lack self-care capability.

 After the passing away of the parents or relatives, the trustee will activate the trust account and disburse funds to the carer specified by the parents or relatives in accordance with the instructions laid down in the trust deed and letter of intent.
 The carer will implement the long-term care plan formulated by the parents or relatives for the beneficiary.
 The executor of the settlor’s Will will deposit the cash derived from the settlor’s estate to the trust account.
 The trustee will pool together funds from different trust accounts for making investment, and allocate investment gains or losses to individual trust accounts on a pro rata basis.